bobanetwork/zkrand/README.md

 yarn admin
 ```

-After registering members on the contract, the admin script needs to be kept running as you move on to the subsequent steps
+After adding members on the contract, the admin script needs to be kept running as you move on to the subsequent steps

-2. On a separate window, register and allow the members to register and start the NIDKG process by running-
+2. On a separate window, register the members and start the NIDKG process by running-

 ```
-yarn setup
+yarn member
 ```

 ### Step-4: Generating Random